raspberrypilearning/comic-character/en/step_2.md

 Open index.html.

 Find the <main> tag.
-Inside the `hero-slider` container, add two more slides, each containing an image of a superhero.
+Inside the div with the class `hero-slider`, add two more slides, each containing an image of a superhero.

 --- code ---
 ---